awostenberg/bug-free-train/README.md

 	- (basic - first dojo) when hosted by game master http://mobster.cc/ (use “learn to mob” button to see scoring)
 	- (advanced) when git handover https://mob.sh/

+## day 16
+## white
+    3 participants M,A,G.
+        1st hour of practice ; mob programming with scoring

+        2nd hour convo and notes; "what is your passion" got speaking ("Say") working on M's rig, so "mob start 5" works better.

+## yellow
+    good to have 3 people here;
+    liked having a skilld pythong person, for quck q & a "lifts all boats", e.g. "a learned of : in python"

 ## day 15

 ### white hat